nengoxx/ai-stuff/README.md

 ## Specific Guides & Setups

-### Building an all in one solution to connect from anywhere with all the services(WIP)
+### Building an all in one solution to connect from anywhere with all the services(WIP, also there are better options built-in now)

-The idea is to build a server side API endpoint with either Kobold.cpp or Oobabooga’s webui with SillyTavern as your UI to use remotely.
+The idea is to build a server side API endpoint with either Kobold.cpp or Oobabooga’s webui with SillyTavern as your UI to use remotely via voice input.
 We will need all the corresponding software and their dependencies on the computer you’re planning to use.
-In addition we will need several software to ensure a secure connection is available, there are several ways to achieve this and some might be better than others but I’m going to show the configuration I had (which isn't a professional solution but works well for personal use).
-I will assume you already set up the corresponding software for local use, launching the inference server with the ‘–api’ arguments and all that jazz (no need to use ‘–listen’ for all addresses, we will use the reverse proxy for accessing the server).
+In addition we will need several software to ensure a secure connection is available, there are several ways to achieve this and some might be better than others but I’m going to show the configuration I had before (which isn't a professional solution but works well for personal use).

+We will assume you already set up the corresponding software for local use, launching the inference server with the ‘–api’ arguments and all the services (no need to use ‘–listen’ for all addresses, we will use the reverse proxy for accessing the server).

 We will need to setup a reverse proxy in order to route the requests to the specific port for each service, such as the API endpoint of the Inference server, both for stable diffusion & oobaboga’s default port is 7860 so you’ll have to change one if you plan to use them in the same machine.
 For reference, these are the default ports for each software we’re gonna use: